datapfranc/datapfranc.github.io-src/content/How-to-Do-DI.md

 ### Book Reviews: an example of data integration

-Let's say I want to report on book reviews/rating done by users of these cool social media sites [librarything](https://librarything.com), [goodreads](https://goodreads.com) or [babelio](http:babelio).  *Note: I enjoy spending time (procrastinating) on these book review sites, so the choice of Book reviews as my first dataset is one of personal interest... which is key to stay motivated in any personal project!*
+Let's say I want to report on book reviews/rating done by users of these cool social media sites [librarything](https://librarything.com), [goodreads](https://goodreads.com) or [babelio](http:babelio).  *Note: I enjoy spending time (procrastinating) on these book review sites, so the choice of Book reviews as a first dataset is one of personal interest... key to stay motivated!*

 So how should we proceed?